Wellfield Development Along the Big Sioux Aquifer

 An approximate 150-acre parcel was evaluated through geologic and hydrogeologic research.
 This included using existing information obtained from the USGS as part of their study entitled “Groundwater-Flow Model and Analysis of Groundwater and Surface-Water Interactions for the Big Sioux Aquifer, Sioux Falls, SD”.
 Two favorable areas were identified for collector wells and one was recommended for the final design.

 Eleven exploratory borings were drilled to delineate depth to bedrock and the variability of the sediment grain size.
-The design team worked with USGS personnel to conduct an 8-hour step-rate and 72-hour constant-rate pumping test (350 GPM) were then conducted at a nearby irrigation well, with concurrent water level monitoring at nine observation wells, at the oxbow lake, and the nearby Silver Creek.
+The design team worked with USGS personnel to conduct an 8-hour step-rate and 72-hour constant-rate pumping test (350 GPM) were then conducted at nearby irrigation well, with concurrent water level monitoring at nine observation wells, at the oxbow lake, and the nearby Silver Creek.
 The Big Sioux aquifer’s hydraulic conductivity and transmissivity were calculated and compared to other existing collector wells.
 The recharge contribution from the Big Sioux River, Silver Creek, oxbow lake, and groundwater storage were also estimated.

 The Final Well Design